Florence Nightingale needs me.

 “A Miss Nightingale to see you ma am.
 She says it’s urgent, and might she have some minutes of your time?”

 Bernice, taken aback, put her needlework to one side.
 A visit from Florence Nightingale.
 Such a surprise.
 So unexpected.
-In the past months following Bernice’s father’s suicide, she had not heard from her friend.
+In the past months following her father’s suicide, Bernice had not heard from her friend.

 “Show her through Mary and bring tea.
 Some cake too.
 Do we have cake?”